Curiosity-org/Gipsy/README.md

 ## ⚡ Features

 This bot is modular, it means that features are provided by plugins.
-By default, it have 3 plugins:
+By default, it has 3 plugins:
-- Misc: containding some simple out of context commands
+- Misc: containing some simple out of context commands
 - Wormhole: which allow to connect 2 text channels
 - RSS: which allow to follow the news from your favorite website, twitter account or youtube channel